 Adam Schwartz’s short stories have been published in The New Yorker and in numerous anthologies.
 His novel, A Stranger on the Planet, won Moment Magazine’s Emerging Writer Award and was a finalist for a National Jewish Book Award.
 He has an M.F.A. from the Iowa Writer’s Workshop, where he was a James Michener Fellow.
 He has been awarded two major artist grants from the the Massachusetts Cultural Council and has received fellowships from both Yaddo and MacDowell.
 He spent twenty-five years teaching at Wellesley and Harvard, where he won an award for excellence in teaching.

-Margaret Puskar-Pasewicz earned her PhD in 2003 and has worked in the copyediting industry for fifteen years.
-She was employed as a copyeditor and proofreader for the most widely distributed history journal in the U.S. Her training is in the humanities, but she has worked with scholars in a variety of disciplines, including history, archaeology, food studies, sociology, women’s & gender studies, political science, religious studies, philosophy, engineering, and mathematics.
-Her recent clients include Cambridge University Press, Oxford University Press, University of Tennessee Press, and the National Park Service.
+In 2003, Margaret Puskar-Pasewicz completed her Ph.D. in History and has worked in the copyediting and writing industry for over fifteen years.
+She was employed for three years as a copyeditor and proofreader for the most widely distributed history journal in the U.S. She specializes in the Humanities and Social Sciences and has edited and indexed books in the fields of history, political science, religion, economics, art history, architecture, archaeology, anthropology, literature, sociology, women’s studies, linguistics, and philosophy.
+Margaret has a thorough understanding of proper grammar and spelling and is familiar with Chicago style and other writing styles.
+Previous clients include Oxford University Press, Cambridge University Press, University of Tennessee Press, the National Park Service, university professors, and graduate students.

 Brian has been a freelance science and medicine editor and writer for over 15 years.
 Previously, he was a microbiologist and holds a PhD with postdoctoral research and lab management experience.
 Brian has edited over 5,000 manuscripts in a variety of science, medical, and social science disciplines, and has extensive experience with non-native English speakers.
 His editorial goal is to help in crafting a publishable document.
 Born in Toronto, Brian now lives by the Atlantic Ocean near Halifax, Nova Scotia.